SeaQuest DSV: Season 3

 In the season premiere, the seaQuest reappears on Earth, its crew mostly intact, ten years after their abduction at the end of season two.
 Captain Bridger retires to raise his new grandson and Michael Ironside joins the cast as the more militaristic Captain Oliver Hudson.
 Originally, Ironside refused to take over from Scheider as star of the series.
 "I saw so many problems that I couldn't see where I'd be able to do the work I wanted to do." claimed Ironside.
 Also considered for the lead of the series was actor Jonathan Banks, who had previously appeared in the first season episode "Whale Songs" as radical environmentalist Maximilian Scully.

 After weeks of negotiations where Ironside offered producers a number of changes to the storytelling structure of the series, which were agreed upon, he finally signed on.
 "You won't see me fighting any man-eating glowworms, rubber plants, 40-foot crocodiles and I don't talk to Darwin." he said.
-Though not cast as the new lead of the series, Jonathan Banks would reprise his character of Scully in the third season.
+Though not cast as the new lead of the series, Jonathan Banks reprised his character of Scully in the third season.
 Also joining the cast was Elise Neal as Lieutenant J.J.
-Fredericks, who serves as seaQuest's sub-fighter pilot.
+Fredericks, who served as seaQuest's sub-fighter pilot.

 Steering story lines back towards more reality-based themes, the third season attempted to blend the sense of the first season with some of the unique elements of the second season, while at the same time, pushing forward in an entirely new direction altogether as the UEO faces the threat of the Macronesian Alliance and the ever growing corporate conglomerate Deon International.
 The series was perceived as becoming much darker than it was in the previous two seasons, focusing less on science (as it had in the first season) and science fiction (as it had in the second season) and more on international politics.
 While these changes were met with mostly positive reactions, ratings continued to decline and NBC canceled the series after thirteen episodes.
 The 57th and final network airing of seaQuest 2032 took place on June 9, 1996.